"I didn't do it."

 "I'm really, really sorry?
 You could take them to the dry cleaners?" he tried.

-The expression he got for that was absolutely murderous, and he took another step back.
+The expression he got for that was absolutely murderous.

 Hermione looked on with an awful sympathy, as did Ron, before her eyes widened.

-"Calm down, Draco," the familiar voice purred.
+"Calm down, Draco," a familiar voice purred.
 "I'm sure we could come to some kind of agreement here."

 Hogwarts was a very prestigious school, and Harry knew he was lucky to even be able to attend.